 Aaah, chicken livers… you either love ‘em or hate ‘em.
 I must admit though, I dated two blokes in my life that wouldn’t touch them – until they tried mine.
 I don’t want to blow smoke up my own ass, but the one was completely converted, and I am married to the other one who puts in formal requests for me to make this dish.
 I think it’s the texture of the livers that bother people, so I get them browned first, then remove them from the pan, only to add them later after the sauce has thickened and reduced so they can gently cook through.
 This prevents them over-cooking and ‘crumbling’.
 They are also a fantastic source of iron.

 This recipe doesn’t require a long-winded headnote because it is so fabulous!
-It’s SO simple, tasty, moreish and filling – and I bet your kids will even love it.
-This recipe yields 3 servings, and would go well with a lovely, fresh green salad.
+It’s SO simple, SO tasty and I bet your kids will love it!
+This recipe yields 3 servings and would go well with a lovely, fresh green salad.
 Each hearty serving comes in at only 6.6g carbs.
 You could double the recipe to serve 6 (using the handy plug-in below) – and use a larger casserole.
 Be sure to use Gruyere cheese, as I am not sure Cheddar or any other cheese would pack the same punch.